 The integration of basic and clinical research into practice is one of the division's strengths.
 Some major areas of research include:

 You have the opportunity to lecture and facilitate small group discussions in the Mayo Medical School endocrine physiology block.
-Fellows also routinely teach students and internal medicine residents rotating through outpatient endocrine clinics.
+Fellows also routinely teach students and internal medicine residents rotating through our inpatient consulting service and outpatient endocrine clinics.

 In addition to feedback after formal conference presentations, time is blocked for fellows to attend a workshop on how to give effective presentations.
 And in addition to an annual workshop on teaching presented by experienced medical educators and education scholars, course work and mentored experiences are available for fellows seeking to develop a career in medical education.